Need to know how to get rid of visceral belly fat fast?

 The immediate spike in catecholamines from intense exercise will help to better target the visceral fat in your body.

-Aerobic’s slow-go cardio workouts will not be as effective.
+Aerobic exercise and slow-go cardio workouts will not be as effective.
 Even though they can burn some fat they will also wear down your body and can cause more inflammation.

 If you’re not lifting weights because you think they’ll make you “bulky” then you’ll be missing out.